 **Notes**

-1. A **route** is NOT a physical output folder for your file, DO NOT try to specify a route like a folder path (e.g. "myfiles/").
+1. A **route** is NOT the physical output folder or file path for your file, DO NOT try to specify a route like a folder or file path (e.g. "myfolder/" or "myfolder/myfile.php").
 A route must begin with a leading slash, but no trailing slash, e.g. "/myroute".
-You can include optional named placeholders, e.g. "/myroute/{id}", see Routing for details.
-To get the route value in your page content, you can use the global function ``Route()``, e.g. ``Route("id")``.

-1. **Always access your custom file by its route (e.g. "/myroute"), NEVER try to access it by its physical path (e.g. "/views/mycustomfile.php").**
+1. **Always access your custom page by its route (e.g. "/myroute"), NEVER try to access it by its physical path (e.g. "/views/myfile.php").**

-1. If you only want to output a single value or JSON, you should not use this case, you'd better use [Route_Action](customscripts.html?id=route_action) or [Api_Action](customscripts.html?id=api_action) server event.
+1. If you only want to output a single value or JSON, you should not use this case, you'd better use **Controller_Action** server event or route/API controller.

 **Notes**

-1. This is a very powerful feature, basically you can use this to add ANY non-binary file to your project.
-For example, you can use this to add your own classes to your project, see examples below.
+1. **This is a very powerful feature, you can use this to add your own classes to your project, see examples below.**

-1. Do NOT use leading slash for the output folder path, but there must be a trailing slash, e.g. "myfiles/".
+1. Do NOT use leading slash for the output folder path.

-1. Do NOT use parent path ".." or the file will be generated outside the project folder leading to some unexpected results.
+1. Do NOT use parent path `".."` or the file will be generated outside the project folder.

 |